gshumilin/learning-bot/README.md

 Also, there is console version of this bot.
 The bot version is selected by filling the config.

-In addition, the config allows user to select the logging level, the path to the log file, the text of service messages for users, and the default value for the number of repetitions.
+In addition, config allows user to select logging level, path to the log file, text of service messages for users, and default value for the number of repetitions.

 <h1> Deployment </h1>